theappexpertsandroid/Android_Review/README.md

 Steps to reproduce the issues:

-1 Import project in Android Studio '\n'
+1 Import project in Android Studio
 2 Run the application

 ISSUE 1: